 What are the latest stamp duty rates across different states in India and how do these affect homebuyers?
 Know Here!

-When you buy a home, the property must get registered under your name with the authorities of the city and state where the property is located in.
-This is important because it helps validate the transfer agreement and proves your ownership in a court of law.
-For this, you need to pay stamp duty and registration charges.
+When you buy a home, the property must be registered under your name with the city’s authorities and state where the property is located.
+This is important because it helps validate the transfer agreement and proves your ownership in court.
+You need to pay stamp duty and registration charges for this.

 How is stamp duty levied?

 Stamp duty is a type of tax that the state government levies.
-The rate differs from state to state and can range anywhere from 3.5% to 9.9%.
+The rate differs from state to state, ranging from 3.5% to 9.9%.
 Every state also has different criteria for determining the stamp duty rate.
 These include:

 • The sex of the homebuyer: